RayAnd/voysis-ios/README.md

 -------------

-Note: This project requires [Carthage](https://github.com/Carthage/Carthage) to download the [Starscream](https://github.com/daltoniam/Starscream) websocket dependency
+Note: This project requires [Carthage](https://github.com/Carthage/Carthage) to download the [Starscream](https://github.com/daltoniam/Starscream) Websocket dependency.

 Adding Voysis Sdk
 - First clone the project.
 Next, open the new `Voysis` folder, and drag the `Voysis.xcodeproj` into the Project Navigator of your application's Xcode project.